 - an employee is misusing the arrangements.

-- A written explanation of the reasons for requiring an employee to revert to standard hours will be provided to the employee by the Director-General (delegate).
+- A written explanation of the reasons for requiring an employee to revert to the Standard Working Day will be provided to the employee by the Director-General.

-- Where flexible working or EL TOIL arrangements no longer apply, the employee will revert to the standard working day or approved part-time hours.
+- Where flexible working or EL TOIL arrangements no longer apply, the employee will revert to the Standard Working Day or agreed part-time hours.

 - An employee may be directed to work reasonable overtime though regard will be had for operational and personal circumstances.
 An employee may refuse to work hours in excess of ordinary hours on a given day for reasons that may include, but need not be limited to, the employee’s family responsibilities or the pre-arranged personal commitments of the employee.